kechcole/Power-BI-Reports/README.md

 ### Steps followed

+- Step 1 : Data Collection, multiple online sources with free data identified
-- Step 1 : Load data into Power BI Desktop, dataset is a csv file.
+- Step 2 : Load data into Power BI Desktop, multiple formats csv(non-spatial) and geo-json(spatial).

 - Step 2 : Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.
 - Step 3 : Also since by default, profile will be opened only for 1000 rows so you need to select "column profiling based on entire dataset".
 - Step 4 : It was observed that in none of the columns errors & empty values were present except column named "Arrival Delay".